The provisions contained in this appendix are not mandatory unless specifically referenced in the adopting ordinance.

 The energy systems shall comply with Sections 701.3.2 (7.3.2) through 701.3.4 (7.3.4) and with the International Energy Conservation Code (IECC), Sections C402 through C405.
 In addition, commercial buildings shall comply with the IECC, Section C406, and tenant spaces shall comply with the IECC, Section C406.1.1.

-The exceptions to the requirement for a continuous air barrier in the IECC, Section C402.5.1, for specific climate zones and constructions shall not apply.
+The exceptions to the requirement for a continuous air barrier in the IECC, Sections C402.5.1, for specific climate zones and constructions shall not apply.

 The building envelope shall comply with the requirements in the IECC, Table C402.1.4, with the following modifications to values in the table.